algalian/optimizer/readme.txt

 TRANSFORM;
 Check the obtained optimum split against the aggregated coberture & cob calculated manually.
-Decouple every function responsible for the calculation of the aggregated cob.
+Decouple every function responsible for the calculation of the aggregated cob backwards.

 LOAD;